-An eyelid stye is a rapid acute infection with a red lump on the eyelid.
-It is usually a small, red and painful lump that grows at the base of the lash or underneath the eyelid and it is caused by a minor bacterial infection.
-There are two types.
-One is more visible on the outside of the lid at the base of an eyelash in a hair follicle and can look like a small pimple.
-The other occurs inside the eyelid and is an acute infection inside one of the oily glands and can turn into a chalazion.
+An eyelid stye is a rapid acute infection with a red lump on the eyelid, it is usually a small, red and painful lump that grows at the base of the lash or underneath the eyelid and it is caused by a minor bacterial infection.
+There are two types: one is more visible on the outside of the lid at the base of an eyelash in a hair follicle and can look like a small pimple, the other occurs inside the eyelid and is an acute infection inside one of the oily glands and can turn into a chalazion.

 How to treat a stye?

 If you treat the symptoms with warm compresses for 5-10 minutes several times a day, most styes will go away on their own in about a week.
 You can keep the area clean and avoid touching or rubbing the eyes.
 You must not squeeze the stye.
 If the stye persists beyond about five to seven days, then a follow up with an oculoplastic ophthalmologist or general ophthalmologist is recommended.
 In most cases, however, styes do not require medical care.
-If they are causing a lot of swelling, inflammation and discomfort, then topical or systemic by mouth antibiotics may be necessary to quiet the area, reduce the eyelid’s redness and swelling and hence reduce the discomfort.
+If they are causing a lot of swelling, inflammation and discomfort, then topical or systemic oral antibiotics may be necessary to quiet the area, reduce the eyelid’s redness and swelling and hence reduce the discomfort.

 Another word for a stye is a hordeolum.
 The main way that a hordeolum or stye differs from a chalazion is that the hordeolum or stye is infected.
 Therefore, it is much redder and more painful usually than a chalazion.
 People who get hordeola or styes or who get chalazion can both suffer from blepharitis as a predisposing factor.
 However, usually, people who get hordeola or styes get the associated cellulitis.

 The oculoplastic ophthalmologist will assess the eyelid to decide whether medical treatment is the first line, or if it is likely to require surgery.
 If it is going to require surgery, it is best that it is a lot quieter and there has to be a residual lump; either a small yellow, red lump on the anterior surface or an internal hordeolum similar to a chalazion on the internal surface.
-The diagnosis is clinical, although at the beginning both styes and chalazia can look very similar; the main different being is that most styes will go away whereas many chalazia will remain and require surgery.
+The diagnosis is clinical, although at the beginning both styes and chalazia can look very similar; the main difference being is that most styes will go away whereas many chalazia will remain and require surgery.
 While there is an acute stye, hot compresses are required or drug therapy, but rarely drainage.